Why Is My Dog Always Hungry?

 Inflammatory Bowel Disease.
 IBD affects the intestines ability to properly absorb nutrients.
 Dogs with this condition will often have an increased appetite along with weight loss, diarrhea, and occasionally vomiting.

 Cancer.
-Cancer often uses glucose as a source of energy to grow inside the body, therefore, dogs with cancer usually have an increased appetite.
-These pets will usually also have weight loss despite eating more and perhaps other signs of illness such as lethargy, weakness, vomiting, etc.
+Cancer often uses glucose as a source of energy to grow inside the body.
+Some dogs with cancer experience an increased appetite as their body attempts to fuel the cancer’s growth, while other dogs may show a loss of appetite.
+Other signs of illness may include lethargy, weakness, vomiting, etc.

 Intestinal parasites.
 Dogs with heavy burdens of intestinal parasites like hookworms, roundworms, or tapeworms will usually be hungrier than usual due to the stolen nutrients.
 Other signs of a parasite infection include weight loss, a poor hair coat, diarrhea, and possibly vomiting.
 It is very uncommon to actually see worms in your pet’s stool, so a lack of worms does not mean parasites are not present.